sbng/automate_backup/VAULT_PASSWORD_GUIDE.md

 - ⏱️ Pages automatically shred themselves after 30 minutes
 - 🚪 Pages are destroyed when you close the terminal
 - 👁️ Only you can read your own pages
-- 🧹 Old pages from closed terminals are automatically cleaned up
+- 🧹 Old pages from closed terminals are automatically cleaned up **every time you run a backup**

 ### Technical Flow

 ```
 First Run in Terminal 1:
   You run: ./run_cisco_backup.sh
+    ↓
+  Script cleans up expired cache files from previous sessions
+    ↓
+  "Cleaned up 3 expired cache file(s)" (if any old caches found)
     ↓
   Script asks: "Vault password: ?"
     ↓